Adroiti/docs-for-code-review-tools/RuboCop/Style-AutoResourceCleanup.md

-Pattern: Unused resource cleanup version for method
+Pattern: Missing use of resource-cleanup version for method

 Issue: -

 ## Description

-This cop checks for cases when you could use a block accepting version of a method that does automatic resource cleanup.
+This rule checks for cases when you could use a block accepting version of a method that does automatic resource cleanup.

-### Example
+## Examples

 ```ruby
 # bad